 Active evaluations/projects include:

-- Activities Extended Video: The ActEV evaluation seeks to evaluate robust automatic activity detection algorithms for a multi-camera streaming video environment.
+- Activities in Extended Videos: The ActEV evaluation seeks to evaluate robust automatic activity detection algorithms for a multi-camera streaming video environment.
 ActEV will address activity detection for both forensic applications and for real-time alerting.

 - Media Forensics Challenge Evaluation: The objective of the Media Forensics Challenge Evaluation is to promote the development of technologies that automatically assess the integrity of an image or video determining if the media is authentic.